bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 They were like, we love this, we're going to integrate it.
 And actually they pinged me a couple of days ago because of this.
 There's also the guys at Voltage, which pinged me about it, I think it was like mid last year or something like that, about offering this as a service for their users.
-They haven't yet, I know that they've been swamped with work, but they really want to do it, so I'm guessing they will at some point this year.
+I know that they've been swamped with work, but they really want to do it, so I'm guessing they will at some point this year.

 ## Altruistic towers vs professional services